 Optimization: Being familiar with optimization techniques is absolutely essential for understanding machine learning algorithms.
 In his tutorial 'Optimization Algorithms in Machine Learning' Stephen Wright covers all the bases and pays particular attention to gradient methods and online optimization.

 Neural networks inhabit a unique niche among machine learning algorithm since they are not convex, that is they are not guaranteed to have a unique global minimum.
-Nonetheless you should understand the benefits of convex optimization, at least because it helps you become sensitive to the particular problem of non-convexity that you are often faced with in deep learning.
+Non-the-less you should understand the benefits of convex optimization, not least because it helps you become sensitive to the particular problem of non-convexity that you are often faced with in deep learning.

 In case you do not want to slog through a semester's worth of math courses or you are already familiar with the fundamentals and just need a brief refresher with a machine learning bent, MIT's Mathematics of Machine Learning course if for you.
 It covers statistical learning, optimization and online learning.

 Machine learning makes extensive use of information theory to derive the math behind its algorithmic methods, cross entropy, for instance, is used as a loss function.
 However, information theory also informs the concept of model complexity and overfitting; in machine learning, we want to use the model that 'minimizes description length', i.e. a model that accounts for the data in the most succinct way possible, this directly relates to the idea of data compression.
 David MacKay's classic book 'Information Theory, Inference and Learning Algorithms' will not only give you all you need to know about information theory but also present a different approach towards neural networks (chapter 5).
 It is available as PDF on his website.